zhetai/motia/README.md

 Defines the npm scripts and dependencies required for the repository.
 Key scripts include:

 - **`npm start`**: Initializes `MotiaCore`, `MotiaServer`, and `MotiaScheduler`.
-- **`npm run flat`**: Outputs all files and contents in a flat text format for debugging and analysis.

 ### 4. **Utility Scripts**